 What’s your superpower?

 “I am a champion.
-Arguably, this is the ultimate superpower…for a communications/story strategist, that is.
-I love building people up and it’s genuine.
-And in no way is it altruistic (side note: I think altruism is a misnomer); I get a real sense of fulfillment from championing other people’s visions and dreams.”
+Arguably, this is the ultimate superpower — for a communications/story strategist, that is.
+I enjoy building people up; It’s genuine and in no way altruistic (side note: I think altruism is a misnomer); I get a real sense of fulfillment from championing other people’s visions and dreams.”

 Who is your intellectual crush?

-“My intellectual crush is Gayatri Chakravorty Spivak because of her work on epistemic violence.
-Understanding epistemic violence as the violence of knowledge production and the ways in which it has worked to silence and destroy communities around the world has influenced me in countless ways.
-This is why I am committed to supporting historically marginalized communities in owning and sharing their stories.”
+“My intellectual crush is Gayatri Chakravorty Spivak because of her inimitable work on epistemic violence.
+Understanding epistemic violence as the violence of knowledge production and the ways in which it has worked to silence, dominate, and destroy communities around the world has influenced me in countless ways.
+It is the main reason I am committed to supporting historically marginalized communities in owning and sharing their stories.”